kevinweber/lazy-load-for-videos/readme.txt

 == Upgrade Notice ==

+= 1.6.1 =
+* Wrapped videos into a <div> container.
+Now you can change the player size with custom CSS, like so: .container-youtube, .container-vimeo { max-width: 50%; }

 = 1.6 =
 * This update implies some changes to the video styling.
 Please check and update the plugin settings.